-Jordan Stevens enters his first season as the head coach of the University of North Dakota softball program.
+Jordan Stevens begins his third year as the head coach of the University of North Dakota softball program.
 UND Athletics Director Brian Faison announced that the former Valparaiso head coach was named head coach at UND on July 7, 2014.

 Stevens spent the previous four seasons as head coach at Valparaiso, where he guided the Crusaders to consecutive NCAA tournament appearances in 2012 and 2013.
 In his four years at the helm, Stevens posted a 131-96-1 record, as his teams never finished lower than third in either the regular season or conference tournament.

 During his tenure at Valparaiso, Stevens coached 25 student-athletes to all-league honors, including eight first-team accolades and four all-region honors.
 Additionally, he recruited the 2012 Horizon League Newcomer of the Year, the 2013 Championship Batter and Pitcher of the Horizon League Tournament, and the 2014 Horizon League Co-Player of the Year.

 In his first season with Valpo, Stevens guided the Crusaders to 34 victories, including a 13-game winning streak.
 In Horizon League play his team went 15-7, finishing just one-half game shy of the regular-season championship.
 The Crusaders' 2011 success was in large part due to their record-setting offensive output.
 Valpo paced the league in nine separate offensive categories, setting team single-season records for runs batted in (245) and home runs (49).
 Individually, Stevens coached seven league leaders, while two Crusaders broke Valpo's single-season RBIs record and three topped the previous single-season home runs mark.
 Seven players in all earned all-league recognition, as well as one all-region honoree.